-We offer a complimentary First Stage class to any area preschool or daycare that wants to try our First Stage program for free!
-Just contact us to schedule a visit.
+Classes are 30 to 45 minutes long.
+We offer a complimentary First Stage class to any area preschool or daycare that wants to give it a try.

 Examples include: creating still images of Beaver habitats, complete with narration; bringing folktales to life; and examining how Congress functions through still and moving images.

 NWCT Active Audience Workshops enrich the experience of students attending our mainstage matinee performances.
 During these action-packed workshops, students explore the themes, characters, historical context, and production elements of our shows through dynamic theater exercises.
 Each show in NWCT’s season has a unique, customized workshop that connects the performance to existing classroom curricula, introduces acting basics, and reviews theater etiquette.
 Active audience workshops happen at your school, typically one to two weeks prior to your field trip to see the show.

 If you are interested in a Classroom Residency or Active Audience Workshop, contact us at 503-222-2190 or firstname.lastname@example.org.

 With a large library of original scripts, NWCT brings a story to life through character development, storytelling, costumes, sets, props and music.
 Students learn the work of putting on a play, from memorizing lines to learning choreography and working together in an ensemble.